MicrosoftDocs/quantum-docs/articles/how-to-python-qdk-local.md

         operation Qrng() : Result {
             use q = Qubit(); // Allocate a qubit.
             H(q); // Put the qubit to superposition.
-It now has a 50% chance of being 0 or 1. return MResetZ(q); // Measure the qubit value.
+A Z-basis measurement now has a 50% chance of returning 0 or 1. return MResetZ(q); // Measure the qubit value.
         }
     }